 The Neopixel is a nice update of the '80s ring of plain old blinken' LEDs.
 A single white pixel points direction and the rest of the array displays signal quality.
 There will be a heading readout.

 Testing - I am using a cheap 0.5 W FM transmitter module for a test signal.
 I fired everything up and the display was crazy random.
 I have come to learn that was to be expected.
 I am testing in a small office with metal filing cabinets so there are lots of reflections.
 Even my movement in the office makes a difference.
-I did some testing on the major functions and everything looks right. ...Read more »
+I did some testing on the major functions and everything looks right.
+I wanted to test with a RF signal generator that somehow was synchronized to the antenna...Read more »